First and foremost, we are farmers who love the earth and want to enjoy the best and healthiest fruit it can offer.

 In 2014, we took the decision to obtain organic certification.
 And it was in 2018 that our products could finally be officially labelled as organic and endorsed by the CCPAE (certification body of Catalonia).

-Our agricultural, and specifically our vine-growing philosophy, is ecological and biodynamic: complete respect for the natural product without the use of fertilisers or pesticides.
+Our agricultural, and specifically our vine-growing philosophy, is ecological and sustainable: complete respect for the natural product without the use of fertilisers or pesticides.
 In short, without using synthetic chemical products.

 Implementing this philosophy in practice has meant huge investment to proactively treat our more than 400 hectares of vineyards.
 The basic preventive treatments that are authorised are copper (to prevent downy mildew) and sulphur (to prevent powdery mildew).